letsandeepio/breakouts/2023-06-13-Real-World-React/agenda.md

-Real World React - A Hands on Lecture
+# Real World React - A Hands on Lecture

-We will be starting with a template React started project and implement login/logout feature as well as implement navigation using `react-router`
+We will be starting with a template React starter project and implement login/logout feature as well as implement navigation using `react-router`

-- [ ] Understand prop drilling
+- [ ] Understand prop drilling and it's shortcomings
 - [ ] Understand `useContext` api and implement it to avoid prop drilling
-- [ ] Understand and Implement `react-router` to enable client side navigation
+- [ ] Understand and implement `react-router` to enable client side navigation
 - [ ] Using URL params to show dynamic data based on the route user is visiting
 - [ ] Implement following routes
   - /dashboard